StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 * [Which version of the CLI am I running?](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 * `sts`(new) CLI: [Authentication](/setup/cli/cli-sts.md#authentication)

-### StackState Rest API
+### StackState APIs

-To use a service token to talk directly to the StackState Rest API, add it to the header of the request in one of the following ways:
+To use a service token to talk directly to the StackState Base API or the StackState Admin API, add it to the header of the request in one of the following ways:

 * In the `Authorization` header:
     ```bash